 Even among news nonprofits that have a print history, donations and grants often remain the biggest source of revenue.
 A member that has been publishing a regional magazine in the West since 1970, High Country News, reported in 2019 that it was getting a little over 4% of its $3.5 million in revenue from advertising, sponsorships and events, compared with 68% from donations, grants and other contributions.

-Henry E. (Hank) Scott, an INN member with wide-ranging experience in publishing, explains below his print strategy as president of West Hollywood Media Company:
+Henry E. (Hank) Scott, a media consultant with wide-ranging experience in publishing, explains below the print strategy he used as founder of West Hollywood Media Company:

 When I launched WEHOville.com as a hyperlocal news site in 2011, I was told by a good friend, Alberto Ibarguen, who runs the Knight Foundation, that it’s impossible for a digital news site to be profitable without a print component.
 At that time, WEHOville, wasn’t a nonprofit (and didn’t have an affinity relationship with one) and couldn’t solicit foundation or local tax-deductible donations.

 I believed Alberto, in part because of my earlier work as part of a group turning around the Creative Loafing alternative newspaper group.
 I worked with all the papers — Chicago Reader, Washington City Paper, and Creative Living Atlanta, CL Charlotte, CL Tampa, etc. But I lived for a year in Atlanta and focused closely on that paper.
 We had great web traffic, but I remember that most local advertisers, while they felt they should embrace digital advertising, also wanted to advertise in print.
 “My wife loves to see the ad in the paper,” was a quote from one business owner that I will never forget.